bg_wrapper

 Asset-Based Valuation

-Asset-based valuation is typically used when:
+This approach is often used when:

 Revenue-Based Valuation

-4 Steps to Value Your Business
+Taking Action: Steps to Value Your Business

 1. Calculate Your True Profitability

-• Identify all necessary adjustments to show true operational performance
+• Identify all necessary adjustments

 2. Research Industry Valuation Multiples